Chaklader/SignalSyncPro/papers/PAPER_2.md

 For the traffic signal control research community specifically, we demonstrate that DRL's "black box" reputation is addressable.
 Agents can be analyzed, understood, and validated through systematic application of XAI techniques.
-The zero safety violations and excellent pedestrian service across 30 scenarios suggest DRL has matured beyond proof-of-concept to potentially deployable technology—pending real-world validation and domain expert review.
+The zero operational safety violations and excellent pedestrian service across 30 scenarios suggest DRL has matured beyond proof-of-concept to potentially deployable technology—pending real-world validation and domain expert review.

 ###### 8.3 Path Forward